A Quick Overview

 Over the front nine, holes 3, 5, 6, and 8 all stand out, number 8 in particular.
 The 8th is a classic risk/reward par 5 at 504 yards.
 The tee shot must hug close to the tree line up the left to avoid running through the dogleg turning left.
 The narrow fairway, tree trouble left and encroaching water hazard between the tee shot and layup area on the left put an absolute premium on finding the fairway from the tee.
 You’ll hit the second shot with a mid to long iron to a small green flanked in the front by two bunkers.
 From 50 yards and in, a pond guards the right side of the green with no room to bailout.
 If you choose to attack this green in two shots, you have to commit.
 Find the putting surface and you give yourself every opportunity to make an eagle!

 On the back nine, water holes 11, 13, 15 and 18 were my favorite.
 It is a toss-up between holes 15 and 18 (pictured) as to which is my favorite.
-The 15th is the longest par 4 on the course and 18 the second longest measuring 456 and 433 yards respectively.
+The 15th is the longest par 4 on the course and 18 the second-longest measuring 456 and 433 yards respectively.
 Water plays a factor on both holes, the 15th from the tee and 18th on approach.

-As with many of the opportunities I have had to play golf in South America this is one I doubt I’ll see again.
-I am forever grateful for the opportunity PGA Tour Latin America offered.
+As with many of the opportunities I have had to play golf in South America, I doubt I’ll see Los Inkas Golf Club again.
+In any event, I am forever grateful for the opportunity PGA Tour Latin America offered.
 Another course for the memory bank I will cherish.